Alison R. Fout

-Alison R. Fout is an American inorganic chemist at the University of Illinois at Urbana-Champaign where she holds the rank of associate professor.
+Alison R. Fout is an American inorganic chemist at the Texas A&M University where she holds the rank of professor.
 She has contributed to the discovery of new catalysts with NHC ligands.
 She discovered a family of catalysts that reduce oxyanions such as nitrate, perchlorate to nitric oxide and chloride, respectively.

 Recognition

 As an independent investigator, she received the following recognition: